Discover the career path of Jennifer Garner, from the first major opportunity to industry-changing achievements.

 In May 2017, Jennifer Garner appeared in the drama Wakefield, which premiered at TIFF.

-In August 2018, Jennifer Garner received a star on the Hollywood Walk of Fame and had a leading role in the HBO comedy series Camping.
+In August 2018, Jennifer Garner received a star on the Hollywood Walk of Fame.
+Also in August 2018, she had a leading role in the HBO comedy series Camping.

 In 2018, Jennifer Garner co-founded the organic, fresh baby food company Once Upon a Farm.

-In 2018, Jennifer Garner co-starred in Love, Simon, voiced Mama Llama in Llama Llama, and starred in Peppermint.
+In 2018, Jennifer Garner co-starred in Love, Simon, voiced Mama Llama for Netflix's Llama Llama, and starred in the film Peppermint.

 In 2019, Once Upon a Farm became the first refrigerated baby food available to WIC-eligible families.

-In 2020, Jennifer Garner starred in the Quibi comedy miniseries Home Movie: The Princess Bride, a recreation of the 1987 film produced during the COVID-19 pandemic.
+In 2020, Jennifer Garner starred in the Quibi comedy miniseries Home Movie: The Princess Bride.

-In 2021, Jennifer Garner interpreted the Four Tops's 1964 chart selection "Baby I Need Your Loving" in the family comedy Yes Day.
+In 2021, Jennifer Garner interpreted The Four Tops' 1964 song "Baby I Need Your Loving" in the family comedy Yes Day.

-In 2022, Jennifer Garner starred in The Adam Project and made a guest appearance in Upload.
+In 2022, Jennifer Garner starred in the science fiction action film The Adam Project and made a guest appearance in an episode of Upload on Amazon Prime Video.

 In November 2023, Jennifer Garner starred as Jess Walker in the family comedy film Family Switch, which was released on Netflix.